 - A protein like roasted chickpeas, black beans, baked tofu, tempeh, or lentils.

-- A good sauce – Think tahini sauce, tzatziki, cilantro lime dressing, chipotle sauce, peanut sauce, pesto, a scoop of hummus, etc.
+- A good sauce – Think tahini sauce, tzatziki, cilantro lime dressing, chipotle sauce, peanut sauce, pesto, cashew cream, or a scoop of hummus.

 - Flavorful extras – Cheese, capers, nuts, avocado, roasted red peppers, pico de gallo, or pickled vegetables like kimchi, jalapeños, or onions add great flavor and texture!